Core-Collab/Brainhack-ATL-2019/README.md

 ### Running

 In a terminal, just run `python small_mains.py` and you'll see a ton of text dumped out.
 When the process completes, a new text file `small_scores.txt` will contain all predictions, continuous values between 0-1.
+Of course, this requires paths to be set appropriately and you need to have the necessary data

+### What does each file do?

+###### small_mains.py
+The main runfile for our project, this file calls the 3D CNN to give us embeddings and scores, then uses those embeddings to get more scores, and finally averages over all of the scores for a final score that is then used in our evaluation.
+Being scored, you might say.

+###### classifier.py
+The sklearn training/saving/testing script, used for the classical ML estimators.

+###### deploy.py
+This script actually loads in the trained model and the given fMRI data, creating embeddings and predicting labels for a batch of inputs.
+It is called from the main script to generate embeddings for classical models and to give scores for final output.

+###### train.py
+The main training file for the 3D CNN, this creates the model in TensorFlow, loads in data from the reader, and begins to learn good vs. bad fMRI.

+###### reader.py
+Contains a Python read function for interfacing with `.nii.gz` filetypes, returning image data, id, and label.

+###### PARAMS.py
+Just houses a list

+###### dataload_test.py
+An example dataloader for TensorFlow.

+###### utils.py
+A utility file used in the dataload_test script.

+###### clean_data.ipynb
+Simple iPython notebook to create symlinks for all labeled examples in the dataset.
+If the label is "good", symlink the example to a "good" directory, and if it's bad then symlink it to a "bad" directory.
+Not necessary for the runfiles here, but a simple and potentially useful scipt.

+###### pytorch_dataloader.ipynb
+Again just a useful script that you won't need for this to run.
+If you want to get up and running with PyTorch later, this example data loader might be useful.

+###### abstract_reader.py
+Necessary fix to DLTK, see above.

 ## Authors